 - “We love them.
 They make great omelets and quiche and have a better flavor.”

 - “Amazing in baked goods.”

 - “Makes breads and cakes moister.”

 - “I loved making homemade noodles out of them.”

 To be fair, not everyone likes duck eggs.

-- “I don’t care for the taste of duck eggs.
+- “I don’t care for the taste of them.
 Turkey eggs are good, though.”

 If you make your own pasta or egg noodles, try duck eggs in the recipe next time and see how you like them.

-Some people really don’t care for duck eggs eaten straight.
-I’ve tested our home grown duck eggs side-by-side against our home grown chicken eggs.
-I can’t tell any difference in taste, though I do perceive a slight difference in texture.
-But then again, I’m not exactly an egg connoisseur.
-Diet can affect the flavor of the eggs (the duck’s diet, that is), and some duck eggs may have a stronger flavor than others.
-Duck eggs can be eaten any of the ways you’d normally prepare chicken eggs: fried, omelets, egg salad, deviled, hard boiled, soft boiled, over easy, or scrambled.
+After hearing some people don’t care for them, I’ve tested our own duck eggs side-by-side against our chicken eggs and I can’t tell any difference in taste.
+I did perceive a slight difference in texture — but then again, I’m not exactly an egg connoisseur!
+Diet can affect the flavor of the eggs — the duck’s diet that is — and some may have a stronger flavor than others.
+Like eggs from any other fowl, they can be eaten any of the ways you’d normally prepare chicken eggs: fried, omelets, egg salad, deviled, hard boiled, soft boiled, over easy, or scrambled.

 If you have a source of duck eggs but haven’t eaten any yet, try them.
 You might be pleasantly surprised, and don’t be afraid to experiment.
 If you have eaten or baked with them, what did you think about them?